vfarcic/devops24/manuscript/01-sts.md

     --record --save-config
 ```

 We can see from the output that a Namespace, an Ingress, a Service, and a StatefulSet were created.
+In case you're using minishift and deployed the YAML defined in `sts/jenkins-oc.yml`, you got a Route instead Ingress.

 Let's confirm that the StatefulSet was rolled out correctly.